 To further confirm the antibiofouling behavior of membranes, the initial attachment rates were determined based on the initial slope of Δf (Chowdhury et al. 2014).
 As shown in Figure 2, the pristine PVDF-coated sensor (Q0) shows the greatest rate of cell attachment on the sensor; however, the QAC-modified membranes exhibit significantly lower attachment rate compared to Q0 (p < 0.05).
 The results indicated the pristine PVDF-coated sensor (Q0) was more favorable for E. coli attachment which cannot be explained by physicochemical interactions between E. coli and membrane, since Q0 had the lowest contact angle and highest negative zeta potential.

 XDLVO theory was further used in this study to quantify physicochemical interaction energies between foulants and membrane surfaces.
 According to XDLVO theory, the attachment of bacteria onto a surface is governed by van der Waals attraction forces, electrostatic forces, and acid-base interactions (Hermansson 1999; Kang et al. 2004; Ronen et al. 2015).
-Based on the calculation, QAC-modified membranes would have a stronger adhesion potential (see SI Figure S4) compared to the control.
+Based on the calculation, QAC-modified membranes would have a stronger adhesion potential (see SI Figure S4, available online) compared to the control.
 However, the QCM-D results are inconsistent with the XDLVO prediction.
 It might be due to the fact that the attachment behavior of bacteria was significantly altered by the introduction of QAC (Gao et al. 2016).
 Once the microbes are in contact with QAC, contact-killing begins to dominate the interaction.
 On the other hand, surface charge heterogeneity induced by QAC might also affect the prediction (Vanoyan et al. 2010).
 It shows that the antibiofouling membrane surface has its special interaction with bacteria due to the contact-killing effects (Vadillo-Rodríguez & Logan 2006; Vanoyan et al. 2010).
 The difference between the XDLVO theory and research results may be associated with physiological changes attributed to the introduction of the antimicrobials QAC into membranes.

-In summary, bacteria adsorption equilibrium data suggests that the contact-killing mechanism induced by QAC plays an important role in bacterial adsorption in addition to the nonspecific electrostatic and hydrophobic interactions.
+In summary, bacteria adsorption equilibrium data suggest that the contact-killing mechanism induced by QAC plays an important role in bacterial adsorption in addition to the nonspecific electrostatic and hydrophobic interactions.
 Therefore, water contact angle and surface zeta potential are not good indicators for bacterial adsorption.
 Membranes with less negative zeta potential and large contact angle due to the presence of QAC may be less prone to bacterial fouling.

 CLSM and FCM measurements

 In order to characterize the bactericidal behavior of QAC-blended membrane, FCM was used to evaluate cell integrity of the bacterial suspension efflux during the adsorption phase in the QCM-D experiment (stage C in SI Figure S1), and the results are presented in Figure 3.
 The ratio of dead cells (broken cells) to live cells (intact cells) increased with the increase of QAC dosage, indicating that the modified membrane could efficiently kill microorganisms.
 According to antibacterial tests of our previous study, the antibacterial efficiency of QAC-modified membrane reached a stable value after immersion in water for 4 h, indicating that the antibacterial efficiency of QAC-modified membrane could last for a long time.
-In this process, contact killing dominated the antibacterial behavior (Zhang et al. 2016a).
+In this process, contact-killing dominated the antibacterial behavior (Zhang et al. 2016a).
 The slight increase of dead/live ratios in the elution of QCM-D experiment suggested only a small proportion of bacteria that contacted the QAC-modified sensors were killed although a large number of bacteria flowed through the QCM-D system.
 Therefore, the FCM results confirmed that contact-killing rather than release-killing played an important role in the adsorption of bacteria onto QAC-modified membrane.
 The bactericidal behavior might involve two mechanisms: (i) the replacement of bacterial counter ions (Mg2+ and Ca2+), which are initially confined within the cell membrane, by positively charged polyatomic ions of the structure NR4+, thus disrupting the ionic integrity of the membrane (Kügler et al. 2005; Gao et al. 2016); (ii) the penetration of alkyl chains into the phospholipid bilayer structure which causes defects in the cell membrane, destroying the cell integrity (Gao et al. 2016; Hu et al. 2016).

 CLSM was utilized to further examine the existing status of bacteria adsorbed onto the sensors at the end of the QCM-D experiments (Figure 4).
 For Q0, E. coli could be observed with abundant viable bacteria covering the sensor surface.
 In contrast, in the presence of QAC, the total E. coli cells decreased significantly, exhibiting evidently antibiofouling behavior.
 The results suggest that attachment of cells to membrane surface can be greatly decreased by cell deactivation as well as cell death (Liu et al. 2013).
 To further verify the bactericidal effects of QAC-modified membrane, the ratio of dead cells to live cells for pristine and modified membranes is shown in Figure 5.
 It is evident that with the increase of QAC dosage, the dead/live cell ratio on membrane surfaces increased (p < 0.05 for Q0.4).
 The results are also consistent with FCM tests for cells in the eluate, clearly demonstrating the antibacterial behavior of the QAC-modified membrane.